galexynye/midi-sequencing/src/pages/article/2019-06-04-5-types-of-reverb/2019-06-04-5-types-of-reverb.md

 author: 'Alex Nye'
 date: '2019-06-04'
 learn: true
-category: 'Mixing'
+category: 'Knowledge'
-subcategory: ['Reverb']
+subcategory: 'Gear'
-tags: ['mixing', 'studio', 'basics']
+tags: ['mixing', 'basics', 'reverb']
 featuredImage: /imgs/TypesOfReverb_FeaturedImage.jpg
 metaDescription: 'Explaination of the 5 different types of reverbs, what they sound like, and when to chooose a certain reverb.'
 ---